SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Experiments

 \subsection{Does adding textual semantics increase average performance?}

-From \cref{tab:zeroshot}, we can see that $\ours$ clearly outperforms $\ultra$ averaged across all 54 datasets.
-MRR has an increase of 9 points, and H@10 has an increase of 7 points on average.
+From \Cref{tab:zeroshot}, we can see that $\ours$ clearly outperforms $\ultra$ averaged across all 54 datasets, with both MRR and H@10 having considerable improvements.
 Note that in the domain of KGFMs, increases of this magnitude are significant, as the tasks are quite demanding \cite{zhang2025trixexpressivemodelzeroshot, huang2025expressiveknowledgegraphfoundation}.
 We also perform the Mann-Whitney U test to confirm the statistical significance of the performance gains of $\ours$.
 Total Avg MRR has a p-value of 0.0040 (< 0.05) across the runs, and Total Avg Hits@10 has a p-value of 0.0278 (< 0.05).
-We provide dataset-wise results in \cref{appendix:fullresults}.
+We provide dataset-wise results in \Cref{appendix:fullresults}.

 \textbf{How robust is $\ours$ to design choices?} We ablate all the components of $\ours$ to study the impact of the design choices we made.
-We experiment with other cheaper open-weight LLMs: DeepSeek V3 \cite{deepseekai2025deepseekv3technicalreport} and Qwen3 32b \cite{yang2025qwen3technicalreport}, SentenceBERT \cite{sentBert} as the embedding model, and other choices described in \cref{sec:use-embeddings} and \cref{sec:extract-embeddings}.
-Results from \cref{tab:ablations} reinforce our final design choices, with regime-wise results in \cref{tab:LLM-full}.
+We experiment with other cheaper open-weight LLMs: DeepSeek V3 \cite{deepseekai2025deepseekv3technicalreport} and Qwen3 32b \cite{yang2025qwen3technicalreport}, SentenceBERT \cite{sentBert} as the embedding model, and other choices described in \Cref{sec:use-embeddings} and \Cref{sec:extract-embeddings}.
+Results from \Cref{tab:ablations} reinforce our final design choices, with regime-wise results in \Cref{tab:LLM-full}.